Can we say that the way of campaigning has radically changed over the last 20 years?

-NGOs, unions and the corporate industry can all take advantage of these technology intensive campaigning tools for mobilisation.
-As an example, we made a video last year about how the non profit organisation, Black Lives Matter, used technology to support its cause and to outsmart opposition.
-Check out right here: How to outsmart your opposition ?
+NGOs, unions and the corporate industry can all take advantage of these technology intensive campaigning tools for mobilization.
+As an example, we made a video last year about how the non profit organization, Black Lives Matter, used technology to support its cause and to outsmart opposition.
+Check out right here: How to outsmart your opposition?

 Tech intensive campaign does not mean the end of labor intensive campaign